jerrykuch/containerized-cassandra-cluster/README.md

 requiring you to build custom Docker images.

 I created this fork from a now defunct repository because that original repository didn't quite do what I wanted.
-The fork should create a Docker Compose cluster with as many Cassandra nodes as are specified in the `docker-compose.yml` file in a fairly turnkey way according to the quick start instructions below.
+The environment will create a Docker Compose cluster with Cassandra nodes as specified in the `docker-compose.yml` file in a fairly turnkey way according to the quick start instructions below.
+If you want more than the three nodes currently configured, edit `docker-compose.yml` accordingly.

 I usually use what's here on macOS using [Docker Desktop on Mac](https://docs.docker.com/desktop/install/mac-install/), without